ms-rtos/jsmn/README.md

 ## JSMN

-Jsmn is a world fastest JSON parser/tokenizer.
+jsmn (pronounced like 'jasmine') is a minimalistic JSON parser in C.

 License: MIT license.